Would you like to take a little ride downhome with me?

 She gives you a warm hug, turns, and walks back to the farmhouse.
 You stand there for a moment , looking at the sign . . and now you understand.

-Slow down, and relax . . because happiness is handmade.
+Slow down, and relax, and do what makes you happy . . . because , as the sign says - happiness is handmade.